angel2d/angel2d/README.markdown

 * There are some differences in building a project for iOS:
     * We only support loading PNG files as textures on iOS, so make sure to convert all your resources beforehand.
     * Because of the way iOS apps are structured, the `main()` function is taken over by the base engine.
 So take any setup that you used to do in main() and move it to the `iPhoneMain.cpp` file.
     * You can't set the resolution of the game -- it will always be the native resolution of the device.
-NOTE that on retina devices, the engine will virtually think it is at half resolution, but will still be drawing at full resolution.
-(So on the iPhone 4, any game functions that report pixels distances will behave as if the screen is 480x320, but it will still be drawing at 960x640.)
-This is for backwards compatibility.
+Note this may cause some differences between high resolution screens and traditional ones, so take this into account when doing any calculations about pixel distances.

 ### Linux ###
 * Angel's tested on the latest releases of Ubuntu and Fedora.
 It should work